 Leave of Absence Guidelines for Managers (English version and

-Absence Request (HR intranet; username and password required)[update form], Family and Medical Leave Notice of Eligibility and Rights and Responsibilities Notice (HR intranet; username and password required)[update form], and
+Absence Request, Family and Medical Leave Eligibility and Rights and Responsibilities Notice and Family and Medical Leave Designation Notice.

 Human Resources Department for guidance.
 Additional information is available from the U.S. Department of Labor in

-The Employer's Guide to Military Family Leave Under the Family and Medical Leave Act.18.104.22.168 Military Qualifying Exigency Leave
+The Employer's Guide to Military Family Leave Under the Family and Medical Leave Act.126.96.36.199 Military Qualifying Exigency Leave

 Eligible employees with a spouse, son, daughter, or parent in the regular Armed Forces, National Guard, or Reserves who is on active duty or call or order to active duty status in support of a contingency operation in a foreign country may take a leave of absence to address certain qualifying exigencies, which may include: